Declan-Curran1/Fish-GPT/README.md

 # Fish Species Classification with LLM and Image Encoder

 This project trains a large language model (LLM) with an image encoder to classify fish species based on input images.
 The model is fine-tuned to not only identify the fish species but also provide a detailed explanation for its classification decision.
+You may ask why this was done instead of a normal CNN which is much faster and easier to train???
+The answer is that the model also provides an explanation for why a given fish was chosen and suggests potential other species.
+Otherwise, a CNN would still be much faster and is probably the better option regardless.

 The fine-tuned model is available on [Hugging Face](https://huggingface.co/Declan1/llava-v1.6-mistral-7b-sydneyfish-a100).